sirech/talk-tdd-infra-redux/presentation.md

 ???

 - Just the same as with your regular code
-- Containers are becoming first class citizens in our applications
+- Containers are becoming first class citizens in our ecosystem

 ---